carl24k/fight-churn/README.md

 the near future there will be a blog post explaining how the simulation works, and the instructions here are limited to simply running the simulation.

-*  Follow the instructions in section 1.2.2.4 and duplicate and modify the run configuration for `data-generation/churndb.py` (which you ran above) to make a *new* run configuration  for the script `data-generation/churnsim.py` (which you are about to run.)
+*  For *PyCharm*, follow the instructions in section 1.2.2.4 and duplicate and modify the run configuration for `data-generation/churndb.py` (which you ran above) to make a *new* run configuration  for the script `data-generation/churnsim.py` (which you are about to run.)
+*  For *JupyterNotebooks* you should have already run the first 3 cells of the notebook `churn_db_sim.ipynb`.
+The simulation command is in the 4th cell of the notebook: `run churnsim.py`

 If this is your first time following these instructions, just run it.
 You should start to see output like this: